 Today, hardly any organization wouldn’t be aware of the importance of having an effective employee recognition program in place.
 Usually, developing and launching such a program is a time-consuming process as it plays a critical role in ensuring its success.
-However, many times, organizations might need to speed up the launch process due to various reasons, although, even then they cannot overlook the importance of doing it in the right way.
+However, many times, organizations might need to speed up the launch process due to various reasons.
+However, even then they cannot overlook the importance of doing it in the right way.
 Is it really possible to launch an employee recognition program in a week?
 Let’s take a look.

 Deciding on the employee recognition platform is one of the most critical steps that needs to completed before the program launch.
-The organization needs to ensure that the employee recognition platform they choose should have the features required to implement the recognition program that is being envisioned.
+The organization has to ensure that the employee recognition platform they choose should have the features required to implement the recognition program that is being envisioned.

 The platform should be easily configurable to enable quick implementation and flexible enough to allow changes in the policy at a later point in time.
 The organization should do a quick research of the different recognition platforms and organize demos of the shortlisted ones, before finalizing the best platform.

 The organization should complete the process of shortlisting, selecting and onboarding the employee recognition platform provider before the program can be launched.